nishant42491/nishant42491.github.io/_pages/cv.md

 Service and leadership
 ======
 * Served as a member of the technical team of Computer Society of India(KJSCE chapter)
-  * Public Speaking at several workshops aimed at developing user skill
+  * Public Speaking at several workshops aimed at developing user skill.
-  * Organised Regional-Smart-India-Hackathon
+  * Organised Regional-Smart-India-Hackathon.

-*Served as a member of the technical team of DataZen(data science council of KJSCE) *organised several workshops aimed at presenting several dat science concepts to students *organised hackathon for data science workflows
+* Served as a member of the technical team of DataZen(data science council of KJSCE)
+  * Organised several workshops aimed at presenting several data science concepts to students.
+  * Organised hackathon for data science workflows.

 * Currently serving as ouncil ead for DataZen(data science council of KJSCE)
-  * manage the day-to-day functionalities of the council.
+  * Manage the day-to-day functionalities of the council.